AngusClayton/Tennis-Hits-game/log.md

 #### Story Board.

-The story board was finalized during the creation of the last 'screen' options *game over screens.*
+The story board was finalized as some modifications need for the creation of the last 'screen' options *game over screens.*

 It showcases the flow between different screens in the application, from main menu sequence, to gameplay, to game over.